The 4 Critical Elements for Oil Analysis Report Interpretation

 The purpose of the second oil analysis report for this customer was to verify the results of the first.
 Only a top-off with new oil would reduce the concentration of wear components in the engine.
 Since the customer acknowledge that there was no top-off performed, an increase in wear material was anticipated.
 However, this wasn’t the case.

-The concentration difference between the first and second samples was insignificant, suggesting that copper production was reaching a stabilization point.
-This confirmed that the engine's cooler core leaching occurrence was the cause of the issue.
+The concentration difference between the first and second samples was insignificant, indicating that copper production was approaching a stabilization point.
+Consequently, this confirmed that the engine’s cooler core leaching was the cause of the issue.

 Though ignorance can be dangerous and cause frustration and lower productivity, great leaders frequently claim that education is expensive.
 In order for businesses to fully benefit from a high-quality program, it is important that all parties involved in the oil analysis process have the necessary training and certification.